yahmlevi/Artemis/README.md

 6. to run the Curl script, run './1st_solution_curl.sh' from /web3_academy

 7. to run the Python script, run 'python 2nd_solution_rpc_call.py' from /web3_academy

+8. run 'docker-compose down' to stop the containers